 The cheapest complete Ring Alarm security kit, which can guard spaces of up to 1,000 square feet, sells for $159.99.
 It includes a base station, a keypad, an entry sensor, a motion detector, and a Wi-Fi range extender.

-The Ring Alarm base station has a Z-Wave radio chip for communicating with add-on devices from Ring and other brands.
+The Ring Alarm base station has a Z-Wave radio chip for communicating with add-on devices from Ring and other brands (see all the pricing for Ring Alarm).
 Here are some of those compatible devices:

 All-new Ring Alarm equipment comes with a 30-day money-back guarantee.